From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Cross-Family Synthesis, Deployment Challenges, and Future Directions

 All three families aim to exploit large-scale video without action labels to learn priors about interaction dynamics, while reducing reliance on expensive action-labeled robot trajectories.
 They share this high-level goal but diverge in how they structure the path from video-derived knowledge to executable robot actions.

 \paragraph{Interface location and explicitness.} The clearest cross-family distinction is where the video-to-control interface lives and how visible it remains at deployment.
 Direct video--action models keep this interface implicit inside shared representations and action heads, which simplifies the deployment stack but makes it difficult to inspect why a particular action is produced.
-Latent-action methods expose a more structured intermediate variable learned from observation transitions, which can support modular grounding and planning, but its semantics are not guaranteed and may still entangle controllable and non-controllable change.
+Latent-action methods learn a structured intermediate variable from observation transitions, which may be retained as a planning/control interface or used mainly as action-centric supervision before native-action fine-tuning; in both cases, its semantics are not guaranteed and may still entangle controllable and non-controllable change.
 Explicit visual-interface methods move the interface into human-interpretable outputs---subgoal images, video plans, trajectories, or pose targets---which improves inspectability and debugging, but also introduces design bias and additional perception or transfer stages whose errors can dominate execution.
 Within the explicit family, the same spectrum continues: dense video plans provide the richest context but are expensive and fragile, subgoal images simplify planning but underspecify motion, and trajectory or pose interfaces offer the most precise targets while depending heavily on tracking and geometric estimation.